habibimedwassim/debian-scripts/README.md

 - Network access
 - User has sudo privileges

-No attempt is made to support other architectures or distributions.

----

-## Security note
+## Security

-These scripts:
+Scripts may:
-- Pull packages from official repositories
+- Install packages from official repositories
 - Add third-party repositories explicitly
-- Download `.deb` files from GitHub releases when necessary
+- Download .deb files from upstream sources
+- Configure a basic firewall

-You are expected to review scripts before running them.
-No guarantees are made.
+Review scripts before running them.

----

 ## License

 Do whatever you want with this.
-Break it, fork it, delete it.

-There is no support obligation.
+No support is provided.